Think Global and Act Local: Bayesian Optimisation over High-Dimensional Categorical and Mixed Search Spaces: Introduction

 To tackle these challenging yet important problems, we propose a novel yet conceptually simple method.
 It not only fully preserves the merits of \gls{GP}-based \gls{BO} approaches, such as expressiveness and sample efficiency, but also demonstrates state-of-the-art performance in high-dimensional optimisation problems, involving categorical or mixed search spaces.
 Specifically, we make the following contributions:

-\begin{itemize}[leftmargin=0.04in, noitemsep, topsep=0.05pt] \item Propose a new \gls{GP}-based \gls{BO} approach which designs tailored \gls{GP} kernels and harnesses the concept of local trust region to effectively handle high-dimensional optimisation over categorical and mixed search spaces. \item Derive convergence analysis to show that our proposed method converges to the global maximum of the objective function in both categorical and mixed space settings. \item Empirically show that our method achieves superior performance, better sample efficiency, or both, over the existing approaches for a wide variety of tasks. \end{itemize}
+\begin{itemize}[leftmargin=0.04in, noitemsep, topsep=0.05pt] \item Propose a new \gls{GP}-based \gls{BO} approach which designs tailored \gls{GP} kernels and harnesses the concept of local trust region to effectively handle high-dimensional optimisation over categorical and mixed search spaces. \item Derive convergence analysis to show that our proposed method converges to the global maximum of the objective function in both categorical and mixed space settings, under some assumptions. \item Empirically show that our method achieves superior performance, better sample efficiency, or both, over the existing approaches for a wide variety of tasks.
+The code implementation of our method is available at \url{https://github.com/xingchenwan/Casmopolitan}. \end{itemize}